aatrisgn/TGC.akshosting/README.md

-# default_repository
+# AKS Hosting

-Default repository used for landingzone repositories
+This repository is for managing my personal AKS cluster for hosting things via Argo CD.